 Types of X-Rays the Dentist May Recommend

 Types of x-rays the dentist may recommend include two to four bitewing x-rays.
-These provide a view of the crown portions of your teeth in order check for early signs of decay starting to form in between your teeth.
+These provide a view of the crown portions of your teeth in order to check for early signs of decay starting to form in between your teeth.
 To get a good look at your teeth’s bone height or root tips, periapical x-rays provide the best view.
 A panoramic x-ray shows the entire mouth, sinuses, and a complete view of the upper and lower jaws.

 Answers to Frequently Asked Questions